About our Bike Train

 The Bike Train was set up to give kids a great start to the day and reduce traffic around the neighbourhood.
 We're also finding it gives the kids a sense of independence, teaches them how to ride safely, and frees up time for parents in the mornings.

-The Cycle Train runs every morning, rain or shine.
+The Bike Train runs every morning, rain or shine.
 We're not doing afternoons...yet.

-All updates about the Cycle Train are sent out via the WhatsApp group, which you can join using this link.
+All updates about the Bike Train are sent out via the WhatsApp group, which you can join using this link.
 The group is open to the public, so don't share personal/confidential information.